 May Bank Holiday Weekend 25th - 27th May from 12pm - 5pm (last entry at 4pm) - Gardens, Armoury and Ground floor only, free flow.
 From 1pm - 5pm.

-1st - 31st August from 12pm - 5pm (last tour at 4pm) - Gardens, Exhibition and Armoury, free flow Tours of Ground floor from 1pm and Staterooms from 3pm, Booking is advised.
+1st - 31st August from 12pm - 5pm – Gardens and Tearooms, 1pm - Exhibition and Armoury, Tours of Ground floor from 1pm and Staterooms from 3pm, Booking is advised.
 One tour per day of Books, Beds and Beyond.
 Booking is advised.

 Boughton is situated off the A4300 (Stamford Road), three miles north of Kettering, follow Brown Tourist signs through the village of Geddington.
 Continue past the Eleanor Cross, out of the village towards village of Grafton Underwood, continuing for approximately half a mile to the main silver entrance gates.